Does Insurance Cover Sewer Line Replacement?

-Make sure you check to see if your insurance policy covers your sewer pipe replacement before executing.
+Don't assume that your insurance policy covers sewer pipe replacement.
 (Photo courtesy of John Ahrens)

 Before a sewer line backup necessitates an expensive repair, check if your homeowner's insurance policy covers sewer pipe repair or replacement.

 Most policies exclude repairs needed due to damage caused by gradual wear and tear, a fact that surprises many homeowners, says Amy Bach, executive director of United Policyholders, a consumer advocacy group.